dmachard/DNS-collector/docs/loggers/logger_kafka.md

 * `connect-timeout` (integer)
   > Specifies the maximum time to wait for a connection attempt to complete.

-* `retry-interval` (integer)
-  > Specifies the interval between attempts to reconnect in case of connection failure.

 * `flush-interval` (integer)
   > Specifies the interval between buffer flushes.

-* `cancel-kafka` (boolean)
-  > Determines whether the Kafka worker should stop running if all configured brokers become unreachable after 10 seconds.

 * `tls-support` (boolean)
   > Enables or disables TLS (Transport Layer Security) support.